Research & scholarship

 Privacy: Guarantees that access to personal information is not disclosed without respondent’s consent.

-- Fill out the Request to Obtain Membership Information for Research Assessment Purposes Form Elements of the application include descriptions of the purpose of the study; connection of proposed research to ACPA’s mission and core values; identification of who is being accessed (all ACPA members or subgroups); copy of IRB proposal and approval; and statement of anticipated risks if not included in IRB application; name of faculty advisor (if student requester) and contact information; timeline and duration of project; signature indicating compliance with research ethics and non-discrimination statements.
+- Elements of the application include descriptions of the purpose of the study; connection of proposed research to ACPA’s mission and core values; identification of who is being accessed (all ACPA members or subgroups); copy of IRB proposal and approval; and statement of anticipated risks if not included in IRB application; name of faculty advisor (if student requester) and contact information; timeline and duration of project; signature indicating compliance with research ethics and non-discrimination statements.